tge-was-taken/Atlus-Script-Tools/README.md

 ### Unfinished ###
 * AtlusScriptCompiler
-	* Compiling & decompiling flow scripts from/to the uncompiled format (.flwscr) or from/to compiled format (.bf)
+	* Compiling & decompiling flow scripts from/to the uncompiled format (.flow) or from/to compiled format (.bf)
-	* Compiling & decompiling flow bytecode code from/to the uncompiled format (.flwasm) or from/to the compiled format (.bf)
+	* Compiling & decompiling flow bytecode code from/to the uncompiled format (.asm) or from/to the compiled format (.bf)
-	* Compiling & decompiling message scripts from/to the uncompiled format (.msgscr) or from/to the compiled format (.bmd)
+	* Compiling & decompiling message scripts from/to the uncompiled format (.msg) or from/to the compiled format (.bmd)
-	* Compiling & decompiling message bytecode from/to the uncompiled format (.msgasm) or from/to the  compiled format (.bmd)
+	* Compiling & decompiling message bytecode from/to the uncompiled format (.asm) or from/to the  compiled format (.bmd)

 * AtlusScriptEvaluator
-	* Evaluating compiled or uncompiled flow scripts (.bf & .flwscr) and providing statistics
+	* Evaluating compiled or uncompiled flow scripts (.bf & .flow) and providing statistics
-	* Evaluating compiled or uncompiled message scripts (.bf & .flwscr) and providing statistics
+	* Evaluating compiled or uncompiled message scripts (.bf & .flow) and providing statistics